-Such injunction shall be only obtained from a Chinese court.
-If your OEM contract stipulates for the competence of an arbitration commission, you may apply to the arbitration commission for injunction, following which the arbitration commission shall, according to relevant provisions, submit such application of injunction to the competent court.
+Such an injunction shall be obtained only from a Chinese court.
+If your OEM contract refers to an arbitration commission, you may apply to the arbitration commission for injunction, after which the arbitration shall; according to relevant provisions, submit such application to the competent court.